 - 24/7 support from our dedicated staff

-- Flexible, personalized itinerary based on your personal preferences
+- Flexible, personalized itinerary based on your interests

-Day 1 Tokyo: Transfer from Narita or Haneda Airport
+Tokyo: Private transfer from Narita or Haneda Airport

 Today you will discover Tokyo with a knowledgeable local guide, getting an in-depth orientation that will allow you to discover the best of this ancient capital and modern metropolis.
 Your guide will first give you a practical overview of the tour to come, addressing any queries you have on public transport, trains, and activities, before you head out together to explore.

 Say farewell to Tokyo this morning, hopping on Japan’s famous Shinkansen bullet train service to Kanazawa, over on the western seaboard of Honshu.
-Ancient Kanazawa was home to the powerful Maeda clan, and its heyday the city easily rivalled Edo (Tokyo) and Kyoto for size, wealth, and culture.
-Once you have checked in you will have the rest of the day to explore independently.
-The obvious starting point would be either Higashi Chaya, the citys’ beautifully preserved Geisha district, or Nagamachi, the equally atmospheric former Samurai district.
+Ancient Kanazawa was home to the powerful Maeda clan, and in its heyday, the city easily rivaled Edo (Tokyo) and Kyoto for size, wealth, and culture.

-Today you will meet a knowledgeable local guide for an in-depth tour of the city.
-The obvious starting point is Kenrokuen, Japan’s most celebrated landscape garden, made up of seven distinct mini gardens, which could easily take up an entire morning’s exploration in itself.
-Also well worth visiting is the Ninja-dera (Ninja Temple), which along with all the usual spiritual trappings also houses numerous hidden doors, traps, secret tunnels, and labyrinthine corridors and stairwells.
-Continue the theme with a stroll through Kanazawa’s pleasant backstreets to the museum of D.T Suzuki, dedicated to the man who brought Buddhism to Japan.
-Bringing you up to contemporary times, Kanazawa’s 21st Century Museum of Modern Art is one of the best in the country, and the Katamachi ‘scramble’ area is lots of fun to explore, packed with shops, craft stores, restaurants, and bars.
+In the afternoon you will meet a knowledgeable local guide for an in-depth city tour.
+The obvious starting point is Kenrokuen, Japan’s most celebrated landscape garden, comprised of seven distinct mini gardens, which could easily take up an entire morning’s exploration.
+Also well worth visiting is the Ninja-dera (Ninja Temple), which, along with all the usual spiritual trappings also houses numerous hidden doors, traps, secret tunnels, and labyrinthine corridors and stairwells.

-Day 6 Kyoto: Bullet train to Kyoto; Gion food tour
+Kyoto: Bullet train to Kyoto; Dining tour of the Gion

 This morning another Shinkansen bullet train journey takes you in a flash to your next destination: Kyoto, the former capital of Japan, and arguably its most compelling destination.
 In the evening you will head to Kyoto’s Gion district.
 This is many visitors’ favorite part of the city: historic cobblestone streets lined with narrow wooden machiya shophouses selling tea and local crafts.
 Discover the culinary secrets of the Gion on this memorable walking tour, taking in hidden dining and drinking establishments barely known even to locals.